khilnani/timelymeetings.com/README.md

 # timelymeetings.com

-Attempts to be a simple no frolls app that starts counting down how much time is left in your current meeting.
+Attempts to be a simple no-frills app that starts counting down how much time is left in your current meeting.

 Key features (So far)

-* *Notifications* - The app will leverahe browser notifications if availabled.
+* *Notifications* - The app will leverage browser notifications if available.
 It will fall back to old school alert popups if notifications are not available (e.g. Mobile iOS Safari) or disabled.
-* *Auto-detect Meeting Start Time* 0 The application tries to auto-detect when your meeting started so you do not need to do any math to determine how much time is left.
-But, you can adjust this if it gets it wrong.
+* *Auto-detect Meeting Start Time* - The application will auto-detect when your meeting start time so you do not need to do any math to determine how much time is left.
+But, you can adjust this if needed.
-* *Resume Support* - The meeting configuration is also saved in the browser, so if you refresh or recreate the browser window it will pick up where it left off.
+* *Resume Support* - The meeting configuration is saved in the browser, so if you refresh or recreate the browser window the count down will pick up where it left off.

 ## Code Used